Remgr12/calc/README.md

 # Calc

-Advanced Calc (short for calculator)
+Calcs (calc is short for calculator)